Dust Yourself Off & Try Again: Famous Founder Failures

 Sir James Dyson & his 5217 failures

-I’d like to get us started by highlighting a famous inventor, industrial designer, farmer, and entrepreneur who has failed more than most in history—Sir James Dyson of Dyson company.
+I’d like to get us started by highlighting a famous inventor, industrial designer, farmer, and entrepreneur who has failed more than most in history, Sir James Dyson of the Dyson company.

-*And yes, this is the guy that invented that gross but somehow awesome hand dryer you use in every airport you visit through.
+*And yes, this is the guy who invented that gross but somehow awesome hand dryer you use in every airport you visit through.

-Supported by his wife's salary as an art teacher, it took Sir James thousands of attempts, but he finally broke through.
+Supported by his wife's salary as an art teacher, it took Sir James thousands of attempts before he finally broke through.

 I made 5,127 prototypes of my vacuum before I got it right.
 There were 5,126 failures.
 But I learned from each one.
 That's how I came up with a solution.
 So I don't mind failure.
 I've always thought that schoolchildren should be marked by the number of failures they've had.
 The child who tries strange things and experiences lots of failures to get there is probably more creative.